- Borrow & Request

 5th Floor Exhibit Alcove: Beyond Suffrage: Giving Voice to Oregon’s Unsung Women in Medicine

 Location: 5th-floor concourse, across the hall from the SCARC's main doors

 The Special Collections and Archives Research Center (SCARC) offers opportunities for students to work with staff and collections.
 These include paid student assistant positions, paid project-based positions, and internships (paid, or un-paid for credit).
 We typically do not host volunteers.

 Paid student assistants are employed for multiple terms during the academic year.
 Generally, these students conduct a wide range of activities in SCARC, though some are hired to support the needs of a specific unit (e.g. the Public Services Unit or Digital Production Unit), or the needs of specific staff (e.g. arranging and describing an archival collection).
 Typically, students are hired in spring term, and begin work the following fall.
 These positions are only open to currently enrolled students, both at OSU and non-OSU students.

-Paid student assistant opportunities will be announced on the OSU job site (https://jobs.oregonstate.edu), and we share them through our networks to recruit applicants.
+Paid student assistant opportunities will be announced on the OSU job site (https://jobs.oregonstate.edu), and we share them through our networks, including but not limited to our social media (instagram and twitter) and various campus programs, to recruit applicants.